DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 if <tt>-DCMDL</tt> is set.

 #### <tt>roots_brent_square_rsvd</tt>
-This target builds a script that computes minimas in the smallest singular value of the Galerkin BEM approximated solutions operator for the sedond-kind direct BIEs of the Helmholtz transmission problem using the Brent method without derivatives.
+This target builds a script that computes minimas in the smallest singular value of the Galerkin BEM approximated solutions operator for the sedond-kind direct BIEs of the Helmholtz transmission problem using the Van Wijngaarden-Dekker-Brent method.
 The scatterer is set to be a square.
 The results are written to the <tt>data</tt> directory.
 The script can be run as follows:
 ~~~
 /path/to/roots_brent_square_rsvd <half side length of square>
 <refraction inside> <refraction outside> <initial wavenumber>